oblassgit/oblassgit/README.md

 ---
 ### About me:
 - I am currently in my 3rd year at United Internet.
-- Learning Mobile Development with Kotlin and Android Studio.
+- Learning Mobile Development (iOS and Android)

 ---